-The battery life on the JBL Charge 5 Bluetooth speaker we discuss in terms of either how long the speaker will play after a full charge, before running dead.
-Or, we may want to know how long the battery will last before battery replacement becomes necessary.
+JBL Charge 5 battery life we discuss in terms of how long the speaker plays after a full charge.
+Or, how long the battery lasts before replacement becomes necessary.

 How long should the battery last?
 The built in lithium ion battery lasts up to twenty (20) hours per full charge.
-Note that this time varies depending on how loud you play the speaker, the ambient temperature around the speaker, and the type of audio you’re listening to.
+Note that this time varies depending on how loud you play the speaker.
+The ambient temperature around the speaker, and the type of audio you’re listening to also affects this.
 Charging external devices like phones and tablets with this speaker also shortens its battery life.

 How Many Full Charges Should the Battery Take ?

-The JBL Charge 5 battery should provide at least 500 charge-discharge cycles before it loses much ability to hold power.
-But if you take care not to store the unit in extremely hot or cold temperatures, and you avoid leaving the speaker in the dead state or leaving the charger connected for days or weeks on end, you’ll likely get many more cycles than this.
+The battery should provide at least 500 charge-discharge cycles before its performance begins to degrade.
+To get the most cycles from it, take care not to store the unit in temperature extremes.
+Also, avoid leaving the speaker in the dead state.
+And do not leave the charger connected for long once charging is complete.

 Signs of a Bad Battery